eclipse-zenoh/zenoh-backend-rocksdb/README.md

         // configuration of "storages" plugin:
         storage_manager: {
           volumes: {
-            // configuration of a "rocksdb" volume (the "zbackend_rocksdb" backend library will be loaded at startup)
+            // configuration of a "rocksdb" volume (the "zenoh_backend_rocksdb" backend library will be loaded at startup)
             rocksdb: {}
           },
           storages: {